JonathanQZheng/Stanceosaurus/README.md

 # Stanceosaurus
-## The Stanceosaurus data will be published soon.
-For now, please email the authors of the paper to obtain the dataset.
+## The stance data from Stanceosaurus: Classifying Stance Towards Multilingual Misinformation.
+Use add_text_back.py to retrieve the text from each claim.
+For the full dataset with deleted text, please email us.
 ## Acknowledgement: This material is based in part on research sponsored by IARPA via the BETTER program (contract 19051600004).